julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 The mender of all things broken.

-- ✧ *Folklore:* Carried in charm bags to heal heartbreak and physical wounds.
+**✧ Folklore:** Carried in charm bags to heal heartbreak and physical wounds.
 Associated with Saturn and deep restoration.
-- ✧ *Magical Uses:* Repair, renewal, psychic stitching.
+**✧ Magical Uses:** Repair, renewal, psychic stitching.
-- ✧ Healing Tip: Infuse into oil for massage or place dried leaves under pillows during emotional recovery.
+**Healing Tip:** Infuse into oil for massage or place dried leaves under pillows during emotional recovery.

 ---